Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 5. Qliphort Scout

-Once banned for its fierce powers, as of this writing, Qliphort Scout is limited, letting you place a single copy into your deck.
-As one of two (other other being Monolith) normal Qliphort monsters, Scout doesn't bear any effects as a monster, but its 2800 DEF offers an appreciated wall for the generally-offensive Qli series.
+Once banned for its fierce powers, Qliphort Scout is now unlimited.
+As one of two (the other being Monolith) normal Qliphort monsters, Scout doesn't bear any effects as a monster, but its 2800 DEF offers an appreciated wall for the generally-offensive Qli series.
 Even better, when placed in the pendulum scale, Scout has a fierce scale of 9, though (like its brethren) it prevents you from special summoning non-Qli monsters.

 However, you can (once per turn) pay 800 life points while Scout is in the pendulum zone to add any Qli card from your deck to your hand, a terrific search that can locate any member, even spells/traps, according to your duel's situation.
 And remember that Scout's status as a normal monster lets it (and Monolith) be searched with the spell Summoner's Art, an easy search for an easy search engine.